How Long to Spend

 Visitors and Alaskans alike flock to the Kenai Peninsula to enjoy the great outdoors, but most drive right past the Hope Highway turnoff at Mile 56.3 of the Seward Highway without knowing what they're missing.
-This quick detour lets you explore the history of Alaska’s first gold-rush town, try your hand at panning for gold, and enjoy an array of outdoor activities.
+This 17-mile detour lets you explore the history of one of Alaska’s first gold-rush towns, try your hand at panning for gold, fish for pink salmon and enjoy an array of outdoor activities.
 It’s a great destination for families!

-Currently home to fewer than 200 residents, Hope was once packed with 3,000—all drawn by gold fever.
+Currently home to fewer than 200 residents, the village once housed 3,000—all drawn by gold fever.
 In 1889, a few years before the Klondike gold rush began to lure people north, a miner discovered nuggets in nearby Resurrection Creek.
 Soon prospectors found gold in many area streams—including Bear, Sixmile, Canyon and Mills—triggering the 1890s Turnagain Arm gold rush.
 According to local lore, this growing community of tents and cabins chose to name their town after the youngest rusher to step off the next boat—17-year-old Percy Hope.
 Whether or not the story is true, the name certainly evokes the optimism of every prospector who arrived in Hope in search of a fortune.

-Once a lucrative gold-panning spot, Six Mile Creek (running parallel to the first 8 miles of the Hope Highway) now lures people with challenging Class IV and V rapids, winding through a stretch of canyons to Turnagain Arm.
+- Go whitewater rafting.
+Once a lucrative gold-panning area, Six Mile Creek (running parallel to the first 8 miles of the Hope Highway) now lures people with challenging Class IV and V rapids, winding through a stretch of canyons to Turnagain Arm.
 Named by rum-soaked prospectors, this extraordinary waterway is neither 6 miles long, nor a creek (go figure).
-Class V Adventures will take you on a guided rafting adventure.
+NOVA Alaska Guides will take you on a guided rafting adventure.

-To get to Hope, head south from Anchorage down the scenic Seward Highway over Turnagain Pass to the connection to the Hope Highway at Mile 56.7.
+From Anchorage, head down the scenic Seward Highway over Turnagain Pass to the connection to the Hope Highway at Mile 56.7.
 The historic community lies another 16.9 miles ahead, almost at the end of the road.